dustin/dustin.sallings.org/_posts/2010-04-01-why-not-maven.markdown

 </div>

 I've asked many of the people who have wanted me to run my builds with maven if they'd do the conversion for me.
-I had one request that I didn't think was unreasonable:  It shouldn't increase my work and it shouldn't reduce the features in my software.
+I had two small requests that I didn't think were unreasonable: It shouldn't increase my work and it shouldn't reduce the features in my software.

 Nobody has delivered this to me, and I can't see a way to do it myself.